lmartinez2001/GAML-datagen/README.md

 ## Writing prompts

-As these prompts are used to efficemtly finetune an LLM, they must follow some strict rules.
+As these prompts are used to efficently finetune an LLM, they must follow some strict rules.
 What's more, there are three different types of expected prompts:

-### General prompts
+### Text to Text prompts

-These prompts are used to bring the general context of GAMA platform and GAML.
-They allow to LLM to create some logical and semantic analogies between GAML and other programming languages.
+These prompts are used to bring the general context of the GAMA platform and GAML.
+They allow the LLM to create some logical and semantic analogies between GAML and other programming languages.
+As illustrated in the below examples, this type of question-answer prompt looks a bit useless, as the main purpose of the model is to generate code.
+However, these prompts are essential to provide the LLM with a general context.
+That way it can create analogies between GAML and other programming languages learned by the LLM during its pre-training.

 > [!NOTE]
-> As illustrated in below examples, this type of question-answer prompt looks a bit unnatural or even useless, as the input is not really a question, and the expected output sounds like it confirms the input.
-However these affirmative prompts are essential to feed the LLM with a general context.
+> Answers provided by the LLM can contain pieces of code.
+But they will be considered as part of the whole answer text but not as a separate code snippet.
+(Take a look at the Examples section )

 **Examples**

-    QUESTION
-        Your goal is to answer questions and provide code related to GAML programming language.
-You can output either code snippets or instructions aboute a specific need.

-    ANSWER
-        I'm an AI being developped to answer questions about GAML programming language.
-I can generate code snippets or more complex models, or answer general question about GAML or the GAMA Platform.

----

     QUESTION
         What is GAML programming language?